mrezabayat/iamsorush/content/posts/all-about-template.md

 The easiest solution is to put both declaration and definition in the same file, *sample.h*.
 But it increases the size of the executable file and surpasses capabilities that separation of declaration and definition brings like solving circular dependencies.

-The second solutions is to inform the compiler, we need that special class in *sample.cpp*
+The second solution is to inform the compiler, we need that special class in *sample.cpp*

 ```cpp
 // file sample.cpp